-Heal Sturbridge, Inc. is committed to creating a professional legal cannabis company with a clear orientation toward providing adult-use services.
-Our policies and procedures for cultivating, processing, and dispensing marijuana and providing personalized consumer retail experiences ensure safe products and a secure, warm environment to meet the unique needs of patients and consumers.
+Heal Provincetown, Inc. is committed to creating a professional legal cannabis company with a clear orientation toward providing patient-forward care and services.
+Our policies and procedures for cultivating, processing, and dispensing marijuana and providing personalized patient experiences ensure safe products and a secure, warm environment to meet the unique needs of patients and consumers.
 Our Standard Operating Procedures have been reviewed by Americans for Safe Access (ASA) and are compliant with their industry standard for Patient Focused Certification (PFC).
-We will add value to our community through acts of service, educational offerings, charitable donations, and active civic participation.
+We will add value to our community through acts of service, educational offerings, charitable donations, active civic participation and providing medicine at low costs to patients who have limited financial means.